Bob-Jacka/Test_runner_cpp/README.md

 ## Symbols meaning:

-These symbols are using in simple text file,
+These symbols are using in simple text file (just .txt),

 ### Available special symbols:

 1. '*' - for comments in your suit
 2. '#' - for directive start
 3. '|' - test case separator, separate name, priority and check comment
-4. ':' - for group directive start
+4. ':' - for group directive start, also using in other directives

 ## Allowed directives:

-1) Group_start - start group of test cases
+1) _Group_start_ - start group of test cases
-2) Group_end - end directive for group start directive
+2) _Group_end_ - end directive for group start directive
-3) If - same as 'if' operator in programming languages
+3) _If_ - same as 'if' operator in programming languages
-4) Elif - another (alternative) way of 'if' operator
+4) _Elif_ - another (alternative) way of 'if' operator
-5) Else - default way of 'if' operator execute
+5) _Else_ - default way of 'if' operator execute
-6) End_if - end directive for 'if' operators
+6) _End_if_ - end directive for 'if' operators
-7) Import - import another suit into suit
+7) _Import_ - import another suit into suit
-8) Steps_start - add steps to test case
+8) _Steps_start_ - add steps to test case
-9) Steps_end - end directive for steps
+9) _Steps_end_ - end directive for steps
-10) Ignore - ignore test case from execution (not add test to suit)
+10) _Ignore_ - ignore test case from execution (not add test to suit)
-11) Parameters - special directive for adding parameters into suit, can be in several files, if one suit include into another, then parameters accumulate; parse parameters till the line end
+11) _Parameters_ - special directive for adding parameters into suit, can be in several files, if one suit include into another, then parameters accumulate; parse parameters till the line end

 ## Rules of writing: